 Constitution and government

 The constitution and other laws and policies protect freedom of thought, conscience and religion, as well as freedom of expression, assembly and association.
-However, state sponsorship of religion, particularly in the education system, and laws against blasphemy, are in place.
+However, there is some state sponsorship of religion, particularly in the education system.
+A 2009 ‘blasphemy’ law is pending repeal following a constitutional referendum to remove it in October 2018.

 The constitution is ostensibly secular, stating that “no law may be made either directly or indirectly to endow any religion”.
 However, the state argues that it is constitutionally obliged to buttress the rights of religious bodies to act in accordance with their own religious ethos, even while those religious bodies are delivering state-funded essential public services such as schools and hospitals.